UCLALibrary/uclalib_role_epel/README.md

 uclalib_role_epel [![Build Status](https://travis-ci.org/UCLALibrary/uclalib_role_epel.svg?branch=master)](https://travis-ci.org/UCLALibrary/uclalib_role_epel)
 =========

-This Ansible role installs the EPEL repository so that Yum can use it.
+Ansible role to install the Extra Packages for Enterprise Linux (EPEL) yum repository

 Role Variables
 --------------

 Default variables for this role that can be overridden if needed:

-    epel_repo_url - defines the URL where the EPEL rpm file is downloaded
+* `epel_repo_url` - defines the URL where the EPEL rpm file is downloaded

-    epel_repo_file - defines the file system path where the epel repo is configured
+* `epel_repo_file` - defines the file system path where the epel repo is configured

 Example Playbook